Change Started

-As industrialization grew in England in the late 19th century, the country witnessed rapid urbanization as people moved from rural areas to big cities.
+As industrialisation grew in England in the late 19th century, the country experienced rapid urbanisation as people migrated from rural areas to large cities.
 The growth of cities led to crowded and often unsanitary living conditions in urban areas.
 Many people lived in cramped, poorly ventilated, and poorly constructed housing.

 Sanitation infrastructure was often inadequate, especially in rapidly growing urban areas.
 Many cities lacked proper sewage systems, and waste disposal was a significant problem.
 Open sewers, overflowing cesspools, and inadequate waste management contributed to unsanitary conditions.